PoornaChandra2005/SCT_WD_1/README.md

-# 🌐 Interactive Landing Page & Stopwatch
+# 🌐 Interactive Landing Page, Stopwatch, TicTacToe & Todo List

-A modern landing page with smooth scrolling, an interactive navigation bar, and a stylish stopwatch.
-Designed to enhance the user experience with seamless transitions and intuitive design.
+A modern multi-feature project including a smooth landing page, a functional stopwatch, a pass-and-play PvP TicTacToe game, and a basic to-do list.
+Designed to enhance user experience with seamless transitions, intuitive designs, and useful functionality.

 ## 🚀 Features